siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 004 Spectral Storage and Capacity.md

 That is enough for now.

-The next step is then how loops share, borrow, imitate, and correct one another's encodings across different bodies and different histories.
+The next step is to ask how deep recognition runs — whether it requires the machinery of a brain at all, or whether the minimal conditions for recognizing are already present in simpler living systems.